Skip to the main content.

 What is Master Data?

 Master data can be considered valuable, complex information that provides context and visibility to business-related activities.
-This type of data reflects foundational pieces of information that do not frequently change over time, which allows for active data sharing opportunities in real-time.
-There are a few different domains that this data can be categorized, which usually depends on the organization and its overall needs.
+This type of data reflects foundational pieces of information that do not frequently change over time, which allows for active data-sharing opportunities in real time.
+There are a few different domains in which this data can be categorized, which usually depends on the organization and its overall needs.
 Within these domains, companies can establish areas of focus that surround specific subjects like customers, suppliers, products, and even employees.

 To add some additional context for how to track this data in the automotive world, here’s an extensive example: let’s say an OEM builds and distributes their new inventory of vehicles to their customers—the car dealerships.
 They may be in the position to distribute these vehicles to the same dealership company but at different addresses.
 Eventually, their vehicles reach the dealership and get sold into the consumer market.
 In most cases, this data can be attributed to each of the master data domains an organization has established.